Haseeb Drabu: Political career

 In early 2015, J&K PDP founder & patron, Mufti Mohammed Sayeed chose Drabu as the interlocutor from his party to hammer out an alliance with the Bharatiya Janata Party.
 After three months of negotiations with BJP, Drabu along with Ram Madhav of the BJP scripted the basis of the BJP-PDP alliance to form the government in Jammu and Kashmir.
 Drabu was later elected as Finance Minister in the government.
-Soon after Drabu was sacked from the cabinet in March 2018 by Mehbooba Mufti over his controversial remarks about the state, he quitted PDP in December 2018.
+Soon after Drabu was sacked from the cabinet in March 2018 by Mehbooba Mufti over his controversial remarks about the state, he quit PDP in December 2018.
 Soon after his exit, the alliance broke and the BJP-PDP government in J&K fell.

 While he was the finance minister of J&K, Jammu and Kashmir reached Rank 7 in fiscal management, leaving behind states like Maharashtra, Uttar Pradesh, and Madhya Pradesh.
 This is as per the Public Affairs Index (PAI) by the Public Affairs Centre India.
 When he took over it was ranked 24th in financial management.

 He, further, as a state finance minister, was an active member of the GST council in its most crucial phase of formulating and introducing the new tax regime in India.
 It was his initiative that the historic meeting of the GST Council which approved the rate structure, was held at Srinagar; first time outside New Delhi.

 As finance minister of J&K, he designed and negotiated a Rs 80,000 crore development package for J&K which was announced by the prime minister in May 2015.
 He also negotiated the first-ever FDI to set up a logistics hub in J&K. He introduced a new state budget structure and a new government payments system.